jdalfons/univ-project-nlp-TripAdvisor-tracker/README.md

 ## Architecture

 A scraper (BeautifulSoup) is used to gather restaurant data from all review pages.
-These reviews are saved into a PostgreSQL database, which is accessed by a Python backend.
+These reviews are saved into a SQLite database file, which is accessed by a Python backend.
 The data is then displayed on a Streamlit frontend for analysis.
 Additionally, an LLM from Mistral AI is used to summarize each restaurant's positive and negative points based on the comments.

 ![Architecture Diagram](assets/img/architecture.png)

 ## DataBase
 The database follows a star schema, dividing locations, reviews, and restaurant information into separate tables.
 For improvement, consider adding another table for users instead of saving user information in the reviews table.

+The default SQLite file is stored at `sql/tripadvisor.db`.
+When the application starts for the first time it creates the schema and loads the demo dataset using the SQL scripts available in the `sql/` directory.

 ![UML](assets/img/nlp_sql_uml.png)